ForrestTech/Exemplum/README.md

 4. Add details on how mappings are registered
 5. Add details about query objects and how we encapsulate query logic
 6. Dto only have read write props and say why
+7. Command happen against the aggregate route REST resource should reflect this

 ## Docker